StefanSokic/operation-goose/README.md

-# operation-goose
+# Operation-Goose

-API detecting change and motion in surveillance footage.
+## Open Source API
+Using the yolo/tiny models built on darkflow (the tensorflow translation of darknet), we created operation-gooose, a computer vision API which logs objects, motion, and anomalies in natural language.
 Built for Hack the North 2017.

 # Setup
 First, install Anaconda3 from online.